 An associate’s degree in nursing can help many students gain a foothold into their healthcare careers.
 An ADN usually takes 2-3 years to complete and will prepare the candidate to take the national licensing examination, the NCLEX-RN.
 Courses in Anatomy, Physiology, Biology and Nutrition will all be required.
 Once you’ve completed this exam and any additional specific state requirements, you’ll be able to work as an entry-level RN.

 While you can become a certified RN through the ADN program, a four year degree in nursing will earn you a position with more responsibilities, higher pay and greater career mobility.
-Beyond the basic ADN requirements, BSN students take extensive coursework in both hard sciences, hands-on nursing and liberal arts.
+Beyond the basic ADN requirements, students completing a Bachelor of Science in Nursing take extensive coursework in both hard sciences, hands-on nursing and liberal arts.
 Clinical practice will be incorporated into your curriculum.

 Earning your MSN will put you in high demand in the field.
 The degree typically takes three years to complete and requires incoming nurses to hold a bachelor’s degree, an RN license, clinical experience and a minimum GPA and GRE score.
 Nurses who complete their master’s degree usually choose from one of four advanced areas: Nurse Practitioner, Certified Nurse Anesthetist, Clinical Nurse Specialist or Certified Nurse Midwife.
 All four of these specialist nurses work with a great amount of autonomy and are in high demand.